-I will hold office hours over Zoom.
+I will hold office hours in person or over Zoom (student's choice).
+I will assume that you plan to attend over Zoom unless you tell me otherwise (please let me know in advance if you plan to attend in person).
 Please attend your scheduled appointment by clicking the Zoom meeting link posted to the course Quercus site.
 I will admit you to the meeting room after your scheduled appointment time starts.